httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Verifying a Signature {#verify}

-Verification of an HTTP message signature is a process that takes as its input the message (including `Signature` and `Signature-Input` fields) and the requirements for the application.
+Verification of an HTTP message signature is a process that takes as its input the message (including Signature and Signature-Input fields) and the requirements for the application.
 The output of the verification is either a positive verification or an error.

 In order to verify a signature, a verifier MUST follow the following algorithm:

-1. Parse the `Signature` and `Signature-Input` fields as described in {{signature-input-header}} and {{signature-header}}, and extract the signatures to be verified.
+1. Parse the Signature and Signature-Input fields as described in {{signature-input-header}} and {{signature-header}}, and extract the signatures to be verified.
     1. If there is more than one signature value present, determine which signature should be processed for this message based on the policy and configuration of the verifier.
 If an applicable signature is not found, produce an error.
-    2. If the chosen `Signature` value does not have a corresponding `Signature-Input` value, produce an error.
+    2. If the chosen Signature value does not have a corresponding Signature-Input value, produce an error.
-2. Parse the values of the chosen `Signature-Input` field as a parameterized structured field inner list item (`inner-list`) to get the signature parameters for the signature to be verified.
+2. Parse the values of the chosen Signature-Input field as a parameterized Inner List to get the ordered list of covered components and the signature parameters for the signature to be verified.
-3. Parse the value of the corresponding `Signature` field to get the byte array value of the signature to be verified.
+3. Parse the value of the corresponding Signature field to get the byte array value of the signature to be verified.
 4. Examine the signature parameters to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which